Health Sharing for Self-Employed: Compare Your Options

 Is CrowdHealth good for self-employed people?

 CrowdHealth is a strong option for healthy self-employed individuals who want the lowest monthly cost and maximum flexibility.
 At roughly $140/month average for members under 55, it costs less than most health sharing plans.
 The month-to-month commitment means you can cancel anytime without penalty.
 The main risk: CrowdHealth uses crowdfunding, not guaranteed sharing, so coverage is not guaranteed.
-Self-employed individuals with significant medical needs may prefer Zion or Presidio for more predictable coverage.
+Self-employed individuals with significant medical needs may prefer Zion for more predictable coverage.

 Which health sharing plan is HSA-compatible for self-employed?

 Zion HealthShare is the most widely available HSA-compatible health sharing plan for self-employed individuals.
-Pairing Zion with an HSA allows you to contribute up to $4,300 (individual) or $8,550 (family) in tax-deductible savings in 2026 while keeping monthly costs at $185-$268/month.
+Pairing Zion with an HSA allows you to contribute up to $4,300 (individual) or $8,550 (family) in tax-deductible savings in 2026 while keeping monthly costs at $114-$320/month.
 Sedera also offers HSA-eligible arrangements.
 Traditional ministries like Medi-Share and CHM are not HSA-compatible.

 Can I use health sharing instead of ACA insurance as a freelancer?